grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_FORMULA_EXECUTION_ANALYSIS.md

 ### 4. Dynamic Field Access
-**Mechanism**: Formula can access any field in the current record **Implementation**: GrapaDB2 would provide record context to formula execution
+**Mechanism**: Formula can access any field in the current record **Implementation**: GrapaDBX would provide record context to formula execution

 **Patterns from Existing Codebase**: